danilovl/select-autocompleter-bundle/README.md

     extra: []
 ```

-List of available options which you can change in you project.
+List of available options that you can modify in your project.

-This options will be applied for all autocompleters.
+These options will be applied to all autocompleters.
 For example:

 ```yaml
 # config/config.yaml